codeartists/codeartists-com/How-to-record-audio-in-Chrome-with-native-HTML5-APIs.md

       </body>
     </html>

 Unfortunately there’s a caveat.
-In the current stable version of Chrome, the support for native HTML5 audio playback is not enabled by default.
-For the code above to work you need to enable "Web Audio Input" in chrome://flags, which is a huge deal breaker for us.
+In the current stable version of Chrome, the support for native HTML5 audio playback is **not enabled by default**.
+For the code above to work you need to enable "Web Audio Input" in *chrome://flags*, which is a huge deal breaker for us.

 Before starting the development of our [Dubjoy](http://dubjoy.com) Editor, we decided to support Chrome as our only browser, because of it’s wide adoption on both Macs and Windows, auto-updates and the built-in Flash Player.